Information for people travelling or recently entering New Zealand.

 If you become unwell after arriving in New Zealand

 Contact Healthline for free on 0800 358 5453 if you begin to feel unwell.
-The symptoms of COVID-19 are cough, fever, and shortness of breath.
+The symptoms of COVID-19 are a cough, fever, shortness of breath, sore throat, sneezing and runny nose, and temporary loss of smell.